 If you are not already using Firefox for Blackboard, you should begin to use it.
 Use the other browsers as a backup.

-There is a new update to Blackboard Mobile Learn that allows students to take a mobile-optimized version of an exam on their phones or iPads.
+There is a new update to Blackboard Mobile Learn that allows students to take a mobile-optimized version of an exam on their phones or tablets.
 In order for students to access the mobile-optimized version, you have to set up the exam first in Bb.
 To do so, navigate to any content area, and choose Create Assessment - Mobile Compatible Test.
 You'll be confronted with a new, streamlined method of creating an exam that should be easy for you to complete.
 Once you are finished, students can take the exam on a mobile device, or they can even take it on a computer.

 Keep in mind a few things, though, before choosing to create a mobile-optimized exam: